Emerging Writer MembersBecome an Emerging Writer Member

 My background, and therefore my writing, is quite eclectic and I have written across a wide range of genres, from fiction and business reporting to self-help and spirituality.
 My childhood in an Irish-speaking Baha’í family gave me a perspective on life that has always been different to most of my peers and sensitive to the minority view.
 As a result, I have always been fascinated by what creates individuality, both...

 Georgia has been writing for as long as she can remember, poetry, stories, snatches of conversations overheard at bus stops, dreams and to do lists.
 Finally she has decided to concentrate on her dream of becoming a published author, and is currenty working on her first historical novel, whilst blogging on cooking and life in Sicily at www.mysicilianbritishtable.com Before moving to Sicily in 2004 she graduated in Law from UEA,...

 I'm Irish and live in Japan with my wife and four children.
 Japan is our home, but I grew up on the west coast of county Clare.
 I've only started writing a few years ago and I've a lot to learn, but I love the experience and the reaction I get from readers.
-I'm in the process of rewriting a trilogy of crime books I hurriedly self-published for charity.
-I've...
+I'm in the process of rewriting a series of crime books which I hurriedly self-published for charity.